 As you can see, the stakes are high when it comes to treating gum disease, and it is essential that you work with your dentist to restore health and vitality to your mouth.
-At Knoxville Smiles, we take a personalized approach when it comes to treating gum disease – the right treatment option for each patient is different and depends on the stage of the disease they are at.
+At Knoxville Smiles at Malone & Costa Dentistry, we take a personalized approach when it comes to treating gum disease – the right treatment option for each patient is different and depends on the stage of the disease they are at.

 - Patients who want to get rid of gingivitis in its early stages can often achieve great results by ramping up their home care routine with diligent brushing and flossing and extra cleanings at our office to help keep plaque, bacteria, and tartar in check

 - If you have deep pockets or areas where bacteria and tartar have infiltrated and begun to eat away at your gums, teeth, and other tissues, a deep-cleaning procedure called scaling and root planing is often advised; during this treatment, we numb the area and then remove the hardened tartar and bacterial plaques and then smooth the tooth roots to help your gums heal and re-seal against your teeth